jwillmer/IndependentIoT/readme.md

 # Service Commands

+## Environment Configuration

+Copy the `.env.bak` file in the scripts folder and call it `.env`.
+Set the environment variables before running the scripts.

 ## ePaper Service

 Displays latest sensor data on ePaper.
 Is triggered by button press.
 Check that the path in the `epaper.service` is correct!